lf-lang/lf-lang.github.io/packages/documentation/copy/en/embedded/Zephyr.md

 ```
 Note that we here, unlike the very first example, explicitly tell `lf-build` that we are targeting a `qemu_cortex_m3` platform.
 This is the default platform which is used unless another is specified.
 It is added here for clarity.

-2. Start qemu as a debug server waiting for a local connection from GDB
+2. Start qemu as a debug server waiting for a local connection from `gdb`
 ```
 ninja -C build debugserver
 ```

-3. Start GDB and connect to the qemu server.
+3. Start `gdb` and connect to the qemu server.
 Load the application image and run until main.
 ```
 $ZEPHYR_SDK/arm-zephyr-eabi/bin/arm-zephyr-eabi-gdb
 (gdb) arm-zephyr-eabi/bin/arm-zephyr-eabi-gdb